Emily O'Brien (politician): Ethics and residency complaints

 In May 2024, North Dakota Ethics Commission investigated O'Brien over two complaints that she had pushed for legislation on behalf of her employer as well as introducing and voting on bills in which she had a financial interest.
 O'Brien supported bills which granted more than $1 million in state grants to the Bioscience Association of North Dakota, which she was the COO of, and she introduced a bill to create a sales tax exemption for the bioscience industry, materially benefiting her.

 In October 2024, a neighbor filed a police report accusing O'Brien did not primarily live within District 42.

 Personal life

 O'Brien lives with her partner, Jake Green, and their two children.
 She gave birth to her first child, Lennon, in February 2019 while the legislature was in session.

 On July 27, 2016, O'Brien was arrested for driving under the influence.
 Her claimed residency in Grand Forks, North Dakota, was subject to a police report filed in October 2024.
-In August 2025, she stated she would move to Bismarck to work for the Heath and Huamn Services Department.
+In August 2025, she stated she would move to Bismarck to work for the Heath and Human Services Department.